ValerieWang628/Chips-Challenge/README.md

 Import the two files into the TileWorld directory.
 And the levels are ready.

-A simple screenshot of how successful import looks like:
+👉🏼A simple screenshot of how successful import looks like:

 <p align="center">
 <img src="https://github.com/ValerieWang628/Chips-Challenge-Level-Design/blob/master/cc_suppplement/levelInTileWorld.png" width ="300" height="225"/>